Parking areas are in good repair and free of hazardous cracks, tripping hazards and obstructions, ect.

 Extension cords are not used as permanent wiring.

-Area is free of unauthorized plug adapters.
+Are is free of unauthorized plug adapters.

-No power strips were found on the floor.
+No power strips are on the floor.

 Outlets are free of cracks or loose face plates.